Creatine After 40: What It Doesn’t Fix About Strength

 Evidence-backed.

-If your goal is lifelong strength, creatine is a simple addition that supports consistent performance.
+If your goal is lifelong strength, creatine is a support tool.

 Disclaimer: This article is for educational purposes only and does not constitute medical advice or personalized training guidance.
 Consult a qualified healthcare professional before beginning any exercise program.